Pendo Pricing: Plan Breakdown and More Cost Effective Alternative11 min read

 - Enterprise plan: Custom pricing for large organizations that need premium integrations, security features, and priority support.

-Userpilot is far more affordable than Pendo’s Starter plan, which begins at $7,000 annually.
+Userpilot is significantly more affordable than Pendo’s Base plan, which starts at around $15,900 annually, according to Vendr.
 For more insights, visit Userpilot’s pricing page.

 What do users say about Userpilot?